mkarots/taggsy/REPORT.md

 #### Document parsing

 In order to parse a document, we will break it down  into sentences, and then we will break down each sentence in the words it is made of, creating an object for each one of them.
-There is an intrinsic hierarchical structure to documents, sentences and words and for this reason, the objects involved mimic a physical document, (e.g Document, Sentence, Word)
+There is an intrinsic hierarchical structure to documents, sentences and words and for this reason, the objects involved mimic a physical document, (e.g Document, Sentence, Word).

-#### Counting occurences:
+#### Counting occurences of words:

 In order to count occurences of words we will loop over all documents and traverse all sentences and words.
 Note that we need to count only one occurence of each word in each document, which means that if the word 'inspiration' exists in a document twice, we only need to record it once, which is a subtle but important optimization (we would avoid this optimization if for example we were to count the total number of occurences of words).